The Panasonic KX-TDA200 is a hybrid IP PBX system to fulfill

 Key Systems: Designed for small office environments, a key telephone system can support up to 40 employees.
 They cost less than PBX systems, but offer many of the same features as well as features that are catered to small offices applications.

 Lines: This refers to the number of telephone lines coming into your business telephone system.
 Lines are also known as trunks.

 PBX (private branch exchange): A PBX system is designed for offices with 40 or more employees.
 These systems are very flexible and can be customized to your specific office needs.
 The investment is greater than with key systems, but the extensive PBX upgrade options allow you to easily extend the life of your system.

 Ports: The number of ports dictates how many connections a phone system can handle, a term most commonly associated with PBX.
 This includes total number of incoming lines and extensions available.

 VoIP (voice over internet protocol): Unlike regular telephones that utilize landlines, a VoIP phone requires high speed internet connection to make and receive calls.
 VoIP phones connect directly to IP networks via wired Ethernet or Wi-Fi.
 This is a popular application for businesses that make long distance / international calls frequently.

 The Panasonic KX-TDA200 has lots of exciting features for all customers.
 Also don't forget to purchase a PremiumStore extended warranty for future protection of the Panasonic KX-TDA200.
-PremiumStore also offers a wide range of accessories for the Panasonic KX-TDA200 like 8 Port Digital Extension Card, Corded Phone w/ LCD (5 PK), and Cordless Phone w/ Cell Station.
+PremiumStore also offers a wide range of accessories for the Panasonic KX-TDA200 like 8 Port Digital Extension Card, Corded Phone w/ LCD (5 PK), and Extended Warranty.
 The Panasonic KX-TDA200 is a Factory Serviced item that has been fully tested by PremiumStore.
 These are just a few of the reasons to buy a Panasonic KX-TDA200 from PremiumStore today!